 Visit Firm Settings > Billing and toggle Enable eSignature to off.
 Then confirm that you want to disable!

-This will remove the ability to attach contracts with payment requests.
-If you had open contracts out for signature, signing will no longer be required before a client makes a payment.
+This will remove the ability to attach documents with payment requests.
+If you had open documents out for signature, signing will no longer be required before a client makes a payment.

-If you have signed or voided contracts, they will still be viewable!
+If you have signed or voided documents, they will still be viewable!